silverweed/tiers/README.md

 - Customize the number of tiers
 - Export your tierlist as JSON and reimport it even from another PC (image data is embedded in the save file).
 Please consider that this tierlist maker currently does NOT rescale or process the images in any way, so the save file's size will strongly depend on how large are your input images.
 Avoid uploading too many huge images or the whole app may slow down.
 In the future I may add thumbnailing capabilities, but for now I'd rather keep it simple.

-If you'd like to suggest any feature, feel free to open an issue or a PR.
+If you'd like to propose any feature, feel free to open a PR.
+I probably won't have time to follow issues closely or add much stuff myself though.

 ### Using this Tierlist Maker